 We are intentionally and wisely investing in several areas to ensure program sustainability and access to key life experiences for the young adults.

 Key achievements include:

-- Developed key community relationships with shelter providers, high schools and colleges, volunteers, employers and housing agencies
+- Developed key community relationships with shelter providers, high schools and colleges, volunteers, employers and housing agencies.

-- Obtained permission to work on-site at Lynn Public Schools
+- Obtained permission to work on-site at Lynn Public Schools.

 - Opened our in-house, online education lab to offer individual tutoring on ESL, Hiset (GED) and Apex (online high school courses).
-Students can access programs in our drop in center and on their personal devices outside of program hours.

 The mission of the Haven Project is to equip and empower homeless unaccompanied youth by providing them with the support and resources to transition out of homelessness and lead independent lives.
 By identifying each client’s unique needs and circumstances, we are able to tailor an individualized plan for achieving success and stability.

 Indicators of success are: